-Absolute spending levels have risen steadily in recent years, despite government attempts to control costs.
-Nevertheless, the government accounts for a progressively smaller percentage of the overall spending on health (which fell to an estimated 37% in 2012, from some 45% in 2007), even though the country's private healthcare coverage remains fragmented.
+Absolute spending levels have remained relatively stable in recent years as a result of government's concerted effort to control costs.
+Government spending accounted for 42% of total health expenditure in 2015, and we expect this to rise to just under 46% by 2020, as the race to meet demand from international medical tourism and Iran's still underdeveloped rural health infrastructure continues.
 Although the private sector - including out-of-pocket spending - accounts for the majority of healthcare expenditure, private health insurance comprises only 2-3% of total expenditure.